Classification of Psychiatric Disorders

 (a) Psychoneurosis: anxiety, hysteria, obsession, depressive also phobic neurosis.

-(b) Personality disorders: obsessional, schizoid, hysterical also sociopathic.
+(b) Personality disorders: obsessional, schizoid also sociopathic.

 (c) Alcoholism also drug dependency.